kormixensnik34/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clear, maintainable code first and optimize only when necessary, based on measured performance data.
 Remember that simplicity, readability, and modularity often lead to better long-term efficiency and scalability."

 This quote by computer scientist Donald Knuth emphasizes that striving to optimize code too early in the development process can introduce unnecessary complexity and bugs, which can be more costly than the potential performance gains.
 It reminds programmers to prioritize clarity and structure before diving into optimizations.

+# 2024-02-25
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary and after profiling, for it's easy to overcomplicate designs and introduce bugs in the pursuit of hypothetical performance gains."

+This quote highlights the importance of clear and functional code over speculative efficiency improvements.
+It reminds programmers that understanding the actual bottlenecks through measurement (profiling) is key before optimizing any part of the system.
+In essence, write good code, then make it fast if and where it truly matters.